SenseNet/docs.sensenet.com/content/concepts/overview-of-snaas.md

 ---
-title: "Introduction"
+title: "Overview of SNaaS"
-metaTitle: "sensenet - Concepts"
+metaTitle: "sensenet - Overview of SNaaS"
-metaDescription: "sensenet Concepts"
+metaDescription: "sensenet - Overview of SNaaS"
 ---

-# What is sensenet

 sensenet is a content services platform (CSP) mainly for developers and development companies.
 It is a headless content management system (CMS) with enterprise grade security and permission system, versioning, dynamic content types and even more.